Neural engineering: Neural enhancement

-Augmentation of human neural systems, or human enhancement using engineering techniques is another possible application of neuroengineering.
+Augmentation of human neural systems, or human enhancement using engineering techniques, is another possible application of neural engineering.
 Deep brain stimulation has already been shown to enhance memory recall as noted by patients currently using this treatment for neurological disorders.
-Brain stimulation techniques are postulated to be able to sculpt emotions and personalities as well as enhance motivation, reduce inhibitions, etc. as requested by the individual.
+Brain stimulation techniques are postulated to be able to sculpt emotions and personalities as well as enhance motivation, reduce inhibitions, etc., as requested by the individual.
 Ethical issues with this sort of human augmentation are a new set of questions that neural engineers have to grapple with as these studies develop.

-Research on Natural neurostimulation also proposes advances in this topic.
+Research on natural neurostimulation also supports advances in this topic.
 The notion refers to an emulation in neurological treatment of natural processes that appear during pregnancy.
-The concept of Natural neurostimulation was first introduced by prof Igor Val Danilov and his colleagues from Latvian universities, who provided evidence of the therapeutic effect of the complex impact of electromagnetic fields and acoustic waves together with cognitive load, scaled based on the parameters of the physical interaction between mother and fetus.
-This position states that proper nervous system development in a child during gestation is facilitated by physical interactions between the mother and fetus, with the mother's heart playing a central role.
+The concept of natural neurostimulation was first introduced by Igor Val Danilov and his colleagues at Latvian universities, who provided evidence of the therapeutic effect of the complex impact of electromagnetic fields and acoustic waves together with cognitive load, scaled based on the parameters of the physical interaction between mother and fetus.
+This research concludes that proper nervous system development in a child during gestation is facilitated by physical interactions between the mother and fetus, with the mother's heart playing a central role.
 Indeed, the environment of the fetus includes both physicochemical interactions with the mother's body and sounds of the mother's environment that can reach the auditory system of the fetus.
 The hypothesis of natural neurostimulation states that maternal physiological processes and her ecology are fundamental factors in the healthy nervous system development of the fetus.
 The most powerful physical forces are the low-frequency pulsed electromagnetic field and the complex acoustic wave of the mother's heart.
-Given that the low-frequency pulsed electromagnetic field of the mother's heart and its complex acoustic wave contribute to the development of a balanced nervous system in fetuses during pregnancy, the scaled parameters of these natural forces can treat injured nervous systems in adults, being outside sources, part of their environment.
+Given that the low-frequency pulsed electromagnetic field of the mother's heart and its complex acoustic wave contribute to the development of a balanced nervous system in fetuses during pregnancy, the scaled parameters of these natural forces can treat injured nervous systems in adults, coming from outside sources, as a part of their environment.